 Cushing's Disease in dogs and cats treatment options, recommended remedies and helpful information has been provided by certified Master Herbalist Philip Reich and certified Canine Nutritionist Maria Reich.
 Philip and Maria specialize in medical herbalism and nutrition for animals with conditions like Cushing's Disease.
 They approach this situation in a holistic manner with the main priority being the health and safety of your animal.The Pet Health and Nutrition Center Testimonials.
-Feel free to contact us by email if you have any questions or just use our toll free number 888-683-3339 during normal business hours.
-We provide free telephone consultations and are here to help!
+All the information you need to help your dog or cat is provided below.
+Use the form on our Contact Us Page if you need more personlized attention.

 Cushing's disease, also called hyperadrenocorticism or Cushing’s Syndrome, is the overproduction of hormones called corticoids by the adrenal cortex, which is the outer portion of the adrenal gland.
 The three layers of the adrenal cortex secrete the mineralocorticoid aldosterone, the glucocorticoid cortisol (hydrocortisone) and sex hormones.
 Depending on the cause of Cushings disease in your pet, the symptoms you see can be related to the hypersecretion of hormones by all three portions of the adrenal cortex.
 Often though the primary concern is the central portion of the adrenal cortex that produces cortisol because the effects on your animal can greatly reduce quality of life and eventually become life-threatening leading to heart disease, diabetes and increased susceptibility to infection.